krijnsent/crypto_vba/readme.md

 # crypto_vba
-An Excel/VBA project to communicate with various cryptocurrency exchanges APIs
+An Excel/VBA project to communicate with various cryptocurrency exchanges APIs.
+Tested on Windows 10 & Excel 2013, but should work for Excel 2007+.

-# First steps:
+# Exchanges:
 Get information from:
 - [kraken](https://www.kraken.com/)
 - [poloniex](https://www.poloniex.com/)